 Since 1954, CALS has offered their students unique opportunities to study abroad via the CALS Exchange program.
 CALS students are able to internationalize their academic experience by integrating themselves into a partner university abroad, taking classes and living alongside degree-seeking students.
 The CALS Exchange programs are rooted in, and in many cases designed by, CALS faculty affiliated to an international academic institution or university department that complements your academic program.
 Students who have previously gone on exchange have found it to be a rewarding experience as it has added an international dimension to their degree, challenged them academically and facilitated the development of new skills, and enhanced their personal growth and self-confidence.

 This exchange program is recommended for undergraduate students majoring in Biological Engineering, Environmental Engineering, Biology, and Environment and Sustainability.
 Students in majors outside of those recommended may also be able to participate, depending on your interests and academic needs.

 What is unique about this program?

 HKUST is a publicly funded university that opened in 1991.
 Comprised of one division and three departments in life science, chemistry, mathematics and physics, the School of Science offers a wide spectrum of programs and opportunities in these four core disciplines.
 The School is also home to the interdisciplinary Environmental Science Program.
+According to the Times Higher Education World Ranking, HKUST is 5th in Asia and 47th in the world.
 The exchange with HKUST has become increasingly popular among CALS students over the last couple of semesters.